 - Your purchasing server initiates a web transaction on behalf of the user in the form of a secure HTTP POST.
 If successful, it will return a unique Steam URL that you can then redirect the user's browser session to and they can authorize the transaction.
 When you redirect, you will also specify a return URL where the user will be sent back to after they complete authorization.

 - When the user is directed back to your site, your purchasing server requests status about the transaction and if it's been successfully authorized, you can capture funds with a FinalizeTransaction call to Steam.

 First create a WebAPI publisher key.
 Instructions can be found on the Authentication using Web API Keys

 documentation page.
 This key is passed with all web server requests and is used to authenticate server requests.
 This should be sent as a

 Store each order for later reference in your system.
 Use a unique 64-bit Order ID to reference the transactions within Steam.

-All requests should be sent using HTTP 1.1 GET or POST using an SSL v3, 128 bit encryption.
+All requests should be sent using HTTP 1.1 GET or POST using a TLS secure connection.
 The Content-Type should be "application/x-www-form-urlencoded" and the POST parameters should be in the body of the request in standard form urlencoding format.
 Text should be transmitted as UTF-8.

 Requests will go through the base URI: